Brankec/Bunner/README.md

 - D - right
 - Space - jump
 - LShift - sprint
+- LControl - shoot

 Features:
 - very basic AABB Collision
 - basic 2D platformer movements with a simple Lerp acceleration and deceleration
+- sprinting
 - supports 3 layers of drawing.
 Background, Main(aka player layer), Foreground.
 Background and Foreground are used for decorations
 - player animation
-- The map only draws what you see(in the default view, not when you zoom in or out)
+- the map only draws what you see(in the default view, not when you zoom in or out)
-- sprinting
+- projectiles

 Upcoming features:
-- bullet/projectile class
 - ambient sound and player movement sound